-On Friday last week, the Supreme Court delivered its judgment in the FCA’s business interruption insurance test case, ruling that policyholders who were ordered to close business premises during the first national lockdown in response to the Coronavirus pandemic will be able to make claims to their insurers.
-Insurers will now be under pressure to process and settle these claims in a timely manner, with estimates being that as much as £1.8 billion will be paid out.
+The Supreme Court has recently delivered its judgment in the FCA’s business interruption insurance test case, ruling that policyholders who were ordered to close business premises during the first national lockdown in response to the Coronavirus pandemic will be able to make claims to their insurers.

-Our team at Moore Kingston Smith has a wealth of experience in dealing with business interruption claims, having acted for both claimants and defendants across a wide range of industries, sectors and sizes.
+Our experienced team has a wealth of experience in acting for both claimants and defendants across a wide range of industries, sectors and sizes.
 Our team can provide expert witness or expert advisory services, depending on the circumstances of the dispute.